waleckaw/Motor-Control-with-BLE/README.md

 ampy --port <YOUR_SERVER_PORT> put BLE_Class.py [then MC_Class.py, BLEMCServer.py, and esp32_BLEProj_Server_boot/boot.py one at a time]
 ```

-- If using another esp32 as client (see Demo), edit your local BLEMCClient and esp32_BLEProj_Client_boot/boot.py to your desire then upload to your Client esp32 using
+- **Client**: If using another esp32 as client (see Demo), edit your local BLEMCClient and esp32_BLEProj_Client_boot/boot.py to your desire then upload to your Client esp32 using

 ampy_import_files: (again, know your port name of the esp32)
 ```bash
 chmod +x ampy_import_files